Fifteen15Studios/ExpandableCheckbox/README.md

 **setAllChecked(checked : Boolean)** - Checks or unchecks all checkboxes, parent and children.
 Parameters: checked: If true checks the parent and all children, if false unchecks the parent and all children.

-**setChecked(checked: Boolean)** - Checks of unchecks the parent checkbox and ONLY the parent checkbox.
+**setChecked(checked: Boolean)** - Checks or unchecks the parent checkbox and ONLY the parent checkbox.
 Calling this function will NOT affect the children.
 Parameter: If true checks the parent, if False unchecks the parent.

 **setOnCheckedChangeListener(onCheckedChangeListener: CompoundButton.OnCheckedChangeListener?)** - Sets the onCheckedChangeListener for this checkbox.
 Paramters: onCheckedChangeListener: Actions to perform when the check changes for this checkbox.